AVGithub-1/TNT-Education-Site/index.md

 - Neuroscience: Essential concepts about neurons, event-related potentials, neural signals, and more
 - Data Collection: detailed guides and tutorials on recording and processing neural signal data
 - Machine Learning: The basics of machine learning, ways to use it to analyze neural signals, and unique models used in neurotechnology

-## What is Neurotechnology?
-Neurotechnology bridges the gap between neuroscience and modern technology.
-It involves both hardware and software systems designed to understand, repair, or augment the nervous system.